anderslatif/Kea_IT-Arkitektur_Agil_Udvikling_2024_Spring/00._Course_Material/00._Meta_Course_Material/about_the_course.md

 The repositories will be made private and uploaded as zip files to Teams after the first set of exams.

-Teams will be used for communication.
+Teams will be used for communication. @ me so I can see if you have typed a question there.

 Besides deeply personal matters all communication should be in the Teams channel.
 This create transparency and gives everyone the ability to see the discussion and my answers.

 Hand-ins will be in Teams as well.